This is The Sound Advocate!

 Caslyn Anderson / news updates/reviewer ~~ Originally from England, I’m a Computer and Information Systems Manager by day and Audio Enthusiast by night!
 I enjoy all types of folk/rock music, vintage pop and particularly the English masters, including Henry Purcell, Benjamin Britten and Edward Elgar.
 The fun is in the pursuit of the highest quality audio components to recreate my idea of a “live” musical event.

-I am proud to say that I own a huge vinyl and Cd collection, you will notice that the music I love demands that I vigorously maintain my vintage Linn Sondek turntable and Rega RB330 tonearm.
+I am proud to say that I own a huge vinyl and Cd collection.
 I will also be helping the editor cover the latest audiophile news and events.
-Read me ; Glad to meet you all!
+Glad to meet you all!